 RENTING:

 There is no clear solution provided by the law so you must come to an agreement together.
-You can agree that one of you will continue to live in the apartment and pay rent while the other will leave.
+For example, you can agree that one spouse will continue to live in the apartment and pay the rent, while the other will have to move out but stop paying the rent.

 However, the partner who has been left does have the right to continue occupying the dwelling in which the couple lived before the breakup even if he or she did not sign the lease.
 To be entitled to that protection, the partner must have lived in the home with the lessee (person renting the house) for at least 6 months and still be living there.
 The partner remaining in the residence must notify the landlord within two months of the departure of the spouse who signed the lease.